sepulchresoftware/ux-participants/README.md

 Below are the basic requirements for installation of this system:

 - LAMP, MAMP, or WAMP installed
+- PHP version 5.4+ should work fine but the system was developed on 5.5.18
 - Composer (https://getcomposer.org)
 - Apache mod_rewrite enabled
 - PHP LDAP module (http://php.net/manual/en/book.ldap.php)